 Salary Information and Employment Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), job openings in the field of ultrasound technology were expected to grow 44% between 2010 and 2020.
+According to the U.S. Bureau of Labor Statistics (BLS), diagnostic medical sonographers and cardiovascular technologists and technicians, including vascular technologists, were projected to have a much faster than average job growth of 24%, from 2014-2024.
 Some of the expected growth will result from patients choosing sonography over radiologic procedures, since sonography does not employ radiation and is therefore seen as safer.
-As of 2012, the median annual earnings in the field were $65,860, with the lowest ten percent earning under $45,000 and the top ten percent earning over $90,000.
+As of May 2015, the median annual earnings in the field was $63,630.

 Continuing Education Information